 Aircraft Type History

-After the war, Harvards did remain in active service for some time, although surplus were sold off to various civilian operators and other countries.
+After the war, Harvards did remain in active service for some time, although surplus aircraft were sold off to various civilian operators and other countries.

 Our Harvard’s History